dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

 ### Use inline delegates

-You can also pass the `Action<EntityFrameworkCoreCosmosDBSettings> configureSettings` delegate to set up some or all the options inline, for example to disable tracing from code:
+You can also pass the `Action<EntityFrameworkCoreCosmosDBSettings> configureSettings` delegate to set up some or all the <xref:Aspire.Microsoft.EntityFrameworkCore.Cosmos.EntityFrameworkCoreCosmosDBSettings> options inline, for example to disable tracing from code:

 ```csharp
 builder.AddCosmosDbContext<MyDbContext>(